Los Angeles Forgery Defense Lawyer

 - Falsely makes, alters, forges, or counterfeits, utters, publishes, passes or attempts or offers to pass, as true and genuine on certain documents or items

 The “certain documents or items” referred to include checks, traveler's checks, money orders, promissory notes, lottery tickets, stock certificates, real estate leases, property deeds and mortgage documents, contracts, among many others.
 As you can see, the items covered by the forgery statute are many and varied.
 The chances are that if the document at issue has any legal or financial significance, then altering it or affixing a false signature to it will constitute forgery.
-See related: Bad Checks.
+See related: Bad Checks and Possession of Fake Identification.
 Contact a Los Angeles forgery lawyer at our office for more detailed information.

 Legal Penalties for a Forgery Conviction